 Farmed Shrimp: the Dirtiest of All Seafood

-There is a lot of shrimp nutrition facts, but shrimp actually holds the designation of being the dirtiest of all seafood, says Marianne Cufone, director of Food and Water Watch.
+There are a lot of shrimp nutrition facts, but shrimp actually holds the designation of being “the dirtiest of all seafood,” says Marianne Cufone, director of Food and Water Watch.
 She says it’s hard to avoid, as 90 percent of shrimp sold in the U.S. is imported.
-(10)
+(11)

 “Imported farmed shrimp comes with a whole bevy of contaminants: antibiotics, residues from chemicals used to clean pens, filth like mouse hair, rat hair, and pieces of insects,” Cufone says.
 “And I didn’t even mention things like E. coli that have been detected in imported shrimp.”

 Part of this has to do with the fact that less than 2 percent of ALL imported seafood (shrimp, crab, catfish or others) gets inspected before its sold, which is why it’s that much more important to buy domestic seafood.

 Fish can be an incredible health-building food if you go with wild-caught fish liked sockeye salmon, which has proven health benefits.
 It’s loaded with healthy fats and can help your brain, joints, muscles and skin!

 But rather than buying cheap, frozen tilapia filets, a better option that is both inexpensive and easy to make is a homemade salmon patties recipe that is high in omega-3 fats and protein.

 Plus, salmon contains astaxanthin, which has been proven to be more powerful than almost any other antioxidant at absorbing free radicals.
 If you are not consuming salmon or another wild-caught fish during the week, then I highly recommend you consume a benefit-rich fish oil supplement with astaxanthin.